-The 1905-S Gold Eagle had a total mintage of 369,250 coins, on par or higher than the other issues of the series for this time frame.
+The 1905-S Gold Eagle (Buy on eBay) had a total mintage of 369,250 coins, on par or higher than the other issues of the series for this time frame.
 As such, most collectors will place it in the ‘easily available’ category.
 However, the issue represents the most difficult of any 20th century eagle to find in high grade and is virtually unknown in gem condition.

 At the time of issue, it seems that few examples were saved or sent to Europe where they would be preserved for future generations.
 Instead, the coins circulated extensively, and even those spared from circulation were heavily marked during transportation in Mint bags.